Gisto/gisto.github.com/src/_posts/2015-01-01-gisto-nightlies.md

 <!--more-->

+As of 8th December,2014 we offer nightly build triggered by commits to master branch on GitHub.

 > Please note that these are not stable releases. <br>Bugs are possible.
 Those builds lacks the usual installers you may get in the regular releases.

 "Nightly" builds for all platforms are available at: <a href="{{ site.nightly_url }}">build.gistoapp.com</a>